koding/koding/docs/docs/database-vm-schema-setup/index.md

 * `mysql -u root "" < /home/${var.koding_user_username}/dbconstruct.sql`
   * We login to MySQL using root user and use the **dbconstruct.sql** file as input to MySQL to create our database.

-#### Let's build our Stack &amp; test!
+### Let's build our Stack & test!

 1. Click **SAVE**, you should see the message that your stack was built successfully if all is well.

     ![stack-build-success.png][2]

 2. Click **Make Team Default**, this will populate your stack to the team and send them updates that a new stack is in place.

     ![share-creds-854.png][3]

     Choose whether you wish to enable the checkbox _share your credentials with the team_, then click **Share with the team**

     > Sharing your credentials with your team is very helpful if you don't want your team (_developers/students_) to go through creating an AWS account each, or if you want to have full control over the machines created in AWS.

     > Sharing your AWS credentials means all built machines will be under your AWS account, which will incur charges to your AWS account for each machine built by your team.

 3. Click **Initialize**

     > **If you are updating an _already_ created stack, please note:**
     Any data that was on your earlier Stack VM's will be removed when you choose to _build/re-initialize_ the new stack this also applies to your teammates when they click build/re-initialize new stack.
 When a user chooses to Build the new Stack all their VM's will be re-initialized as complete new VM's with the new configuration from your stack template.
 A warning will pop up to alert the user about this before continuing to build the new stack.
 Please make sure to backup your data before building your new stack in that case!

 4. The Build Your Stack modal will open, click **Next**

     ![build-stack-step1.png][4]

     > Noticed the **Read Me First** content?
 This is the readme that is defined by default when creating a stack, you can edit its content from the **Readme tab** during Stack creation.

 5. Choose the credentials you want to use with your stack and click **Build Stack**

     ![build-stcak-step2.png][5]

 6. Stack building will start..

     ![build-stack-inprogress.png][6]

 7. Successfully built stack, click **Start Coding**

     ![build-success.png][7]

 8. **user-data** commands still running

-![09-stack-running-commands-zoom.png][8]
+    ![stack-running-commands-zoom.png][8]

     **user-data** commands complete we can now start using our VM(s)

     ![10-commands-finished-zoom.png][9]

 9. Let us check if our `user_data` commands ran successfully.
 If all went well, we should be able to see the file **dbconstruct.sql** created, and that it contains our DB Schema, MySQL installed, and the _**customer_accounts**_ database created with a _**customer**_ table as defined in our DB schema file.
 Here's a reminder of our `user_data `block from our Stack Template